 They understand the geologic context and analyze the property in comparison to alternate deposits.

-An appraisal without great care applied by geology or mining engineering professionals is not likely to be anchored in accurate property or market data.
-Simply stated, measuring the mineral property and its market position is a task requiring rigor and specialized knowledge.
+An appraisal without great care applied by geology or mining engineering professionals will not likely be anchored in accurate property or market data.
+Simply stated, measuring the mineral property and its market position requires rigor and specialized knowledge.

 For this reason, the mining industry has instituted standards to characterize mineral property.
-These requirements are designed to protect investors from numerous types of errors that frequently occur when appraising mines.
+These requirements are designed to protect investors from numerous errors frequently occurring when appraising mines.
 They facilitate confidence that minerals not only occur on the property but may also be economically developed.
-They have been adopted by numerous countries and even codified into US law for activities such as public stock reporting.
+Numerous countries have adopted them and even codified into US law for activities such as public stock reporting.

 How to Value Minerals with Crushed Stone or Gravel Royalty Rates

 For typical commercial real estate, rent rates are highly correlated with the type of asset and surrounding market.
-For example, downtown office buildings may command rent that is 2-5x that of the surrounding suburbs.
-Similarly, in analyzing mineral royalty rates, trained mineral appraisers measure mining and geologic productivity using industry standard practices.
+For example, downtown buildings may command rent that is 2-5x that of the surrounding suburbs.
+Similarly, in analyzing mineral royalty rates, trained mineral appraisers measure mining and geologic productivity using industry-standard practices.

 Industry Standards for Measuring Mineral Properties

-Because minerals are below the earth and unseen, industry standards exist to measure portions of the property that are truly minable and profitable.
+Because minerals are unseen below the earth, industry standards exist to measure portions of the property that are truly minable and profitable.
 In the United States, these industry standards are the SME (Society of Mining, Metallurgy & Exploration) Guide.

-The SME Guide is depended upon by mining engineers and geologists because it provides clarity - a recognized, consistent framework for performing mining productivity analysis.
+Mining engineers and geologists depend upon the SME Guide because it provides clarity - a recognized, consistent framework for performing mining productivity analysis.

 At a mine, there is no rent roll or other means of verifying the economic units (such as historically rented square feet) like typical commercial property.

-Therefore, geoscientific and risk measurements are used in appraisal settings because mineral availability is not something that can be visually seen (it is underground) or directly measured.
+Therefore, geoscientific and risk measurements are used in appraisal settings because mineral availability cannot often be directly seen or measured (it is underground).